cknoll/git-voting/proposal_voting_via_gpg_git_tor.md

 # Proposing a Verifiable Anonymous Voting System Based on Email, GPG, Git and Tor

-`__version__ = "0.4.0"`
+`__version__ = "0.4.1"`

 ## Preliminary Notes

 As far as I know, there is currently no secure online voting system.
 The following thoughts were triggered by the turbulences around the US presidential elections 2020, the ongoing protests in Belarus and the discussion about voting on online party conventions in Germany.
 I am neither an expert in (online) voting systems nor in cyber security but instead just a regular user of email, gpg, git and tor and I am interested in how groups can manage the problem of decision-making without desintegrating.

-As the version number suggests since its initial publication the proposal has evolved due to feedback.
-It is probably not easy to understand.
+As the above version number suggests the proposal has evolved since its initial publication mainly due to feedback.
+It is probably not trivial to understand.
 Visualization is in preperation.

 The proposal does contain some flaws which I am aware of and probably many more.
 Nevertheless it might be a starting point for something working.
 The assumptions below are in part admittedly unrealistic (E.g. "Each user can use git and gnupg").
 They are stated this way to simplify the explanation of the voting protocol.
 I am confident that they can be relaxed w.r.t. to usability and robustness with a more elaborated approach and by implementing most of the user-activities in an (optional) open-source software frontend.

-Furthermore, more division of power and knowledge and redundant versions of entities could increase robustness against vandalism and attacks.

 ## Motivation

 (This section was included later in repsonse to questions and citicism.
-It is not necessary to understand the rest.)
+It is not necessary to technically understand the rest.)

-### Why should the Free Software Community think About Online Voting
+### Why should the Free Software Community Think About Online Voting

-1. Currently high medial awareness due to US presidential elections.
+1. Currently high medial awareness due to US presidential elections and a significant amount of people who claim irregularities.
 1. Good chance to point out the importance of transparency, credibility, signatures, encryption and anonymity.
 1. Good chance to raise awareness for established tools like *git*, *gpg* and *tor* outside of the tech bubble.
-1. Very good possibility to point out an entirely positive framed use case for *tor*.
+1. Very good possibility to point out an positivly framed use case for online annonymity and *tor*.
 1. If digital voting will come, it must at least be based on Free and Open Source Software and community approved concepts.
-1. The usage of established tools (git, gpg, tor) increase the level of understandability.
+1. The usage of established tools (git, gpg, tor) increase the level of understandability (e.g. compared to blockchain based approaches).

 ### General Arguments for Online Voting